looker-open-source/sdk-codegen/docs/byosdk.md

 latest versions of the language.

 If a "standard" package manager exists for the platform/language, deployment to that package manager must be supported before the Language SDK can be placed into _open beta_.
-For example, the Typescript SDK is available via the [Node Package Manager](https://www.npmjs.com/package/@looker/sdk) and the Python SDK is on [PyPi](https://pypi.org/project/looker-sdk/).
+For example, the TypeScript SDK is available via the [Node Package Manager](https://www.npmjs.com/package/@looker/sdk) and the Python SDK is on [PyPi](https://pypi.org/project/looker-sdk/).